JimmyKenMerchant/jimmy-codeviewer/README.txt

 I'm thinking of making a GUI tool in this plugin.
 If you have some curious, please note it in the support forum of this plugin.

 == Upgrade Notice ==
-= 1.0.5 =
+= 1.0.6 =
-Please upgrade because of fixing bugs and having new futures: Modified README.txt.
+Please upgrade because of fixing bugs and having new futures: Confirmed Compatibility with WordPress Version 4.9.

 == Changelog ==

+= 1.0.6 =
+* Confirmed Compatibility with WordPress Version 4.9
+: April 26, 2018

 = 1.0.5 =
 * Modified README.txt